Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Equivalence of bounded escape and nested Julia sets

 Recall a periodic end $\alpha$ is {\em repelling} if $L(\alpha, F) > 0$.
-Suppose $F$ has a cycle of repelling periodic ends, then by Theorem \ref{TL}, it is represented by $C \mathscr{S}$, and $\lim_\omega L(C, f_n) = \infty$, which is a contradiction.
+Suppose $F$ has a cycle of repelling periodic ends, then by Theorem \ref{TL}, it is represented by $C\in \mathscr{S}$ with $\lim_\omega L(C, f_n) = \infty$, which is a contradiction.
 Hence, $F$ has no repelling periodic ends.
-We shall now classify those limiting dynamics with no repelling periodic ends.
+We shall first classify those limiting dynamics with no repelling periodic ends.